-- 20. Travel, transportation or living expenses.
-Certain travel or living expenses may be partially reimbursed when approved by Medica and related to transplant services that have been authorized by Medica as described in Organ and Bone Marrow Transplants and Other Complex Medical Conditions. - 21.
-Household equipment, fixtures, home modifications and vehicle modifications. - 22.
-Services to treat nicotine addiction except as stated in this Policy or your Schedule of Payments under Prescription Drugs. - 23.
-Massage therapy, provided in any setting, even when it is part of a comprehensive treatment plan. - Routine foot care except for members with diabetes, blindness, peripheral vascular disease, peripheral neuropathies and significant neurological conditions such as Parkinson's disease, Alzheimer's disease, multiple sclerosis, and amyotrophic lateral sclerosis (ALS). - 25.
-Services by persons who are family members or who share your legal residence. - 26.
+- 13. Travel, transportation or living expenses.
+Certain travel or living expenses may be partially reimbursed when approved by Medica and related to services that have been authorized by Medica as described in Organ and Bone Marrow Transplants and Other Complex Health Conditions. - 14.
+Household equipment, fixtures, home modifications and vehicle modifications. - 15.
+Services to treat nicotine addiction except as stated in this Policy under Prescription Drugs. - 16.
+Massage therapy, provided in any setting, even when it is part of a comprehensive treatment plan. - 17.
+Routine foot care, except for members with diabetes, blindness, peripheral vascular disease, peripheral neuropathies and significant neurological conditions such as Parkinson's disease, Alzheimer's disease, multiple sclerosis and amyotrophic lateral sclerosis (ALS). - 18.
+Services by persons who are family members or who share your legal residence. - 19.
 Services, injuries or diseases related to your job to the extent you are covered or are required to be covered by the Workers' Compensation law.
-If you enter into a settlement giving up you right to recover future medical benefits under a Workers' Compensation law, this Policy will not pay for services that would have been payable in absence of that settlement. - 27.
-Services received before coverage under this Policy or your Schedule of Payments becomes effective. - 28.
-Services received after coverage under this Policy or your Schedule of Payments ends. - 29.
-Unless requested by Medica, charges for duplicating and obtaining medical records from non-network providers and non-network dentists. - 30.
-Photographs, except for the conditions of dysplastic nevi and melanoma. - 31.
-Occlusal adjustment or occlusal equilibration. - 32.
-Oral surgery, except as described in this Policy or your Schedule of Payments. - Dental implants (tooth replacement), except dental implants related to accidental injury or surgical resection of either benign or malignant lesions (not including inflammatory lesions). - 34.
-Dental prostheses. - 35.
-Orthodontic treatment, except orthodontia related to cleft lip and palate as described in your Schedule of Payments. - 36.
-Treatment for bruxism. - 37.
-Services prohibited by law or regulation, or illegal under Kansas law. - 38.
-Services to treat injuries that occur while on military duty; and any services received as a result of war, or any act of war (whether declared or undeclared). - 39.
-Exams, other evaluations or other services received solely for the purpose of employment, insurance or licensure.

-- 40. Exams, other evaluations or other services received solely for the purpose of judicial or administrative proceedings or research, except emergency examination of a child ordered by judicial authorities. - 41.
-Non-medical self-care or self-help training. - 42.
-Educational classes, programs or seminars, including but not limited to childbirth classes, except as described in this Policy or your Schedule of Payments. - 43.
-Nutritional counseling, except as described in this Policy or your Schedule of Payments. - 44.
-Coverage for costs associated with translation of medical records and claims to English. - 45.
-Treatment for spider veins. - 46.
-Services not received from or under the direction of a physician, except as described in this Policy or your Schedule of Payments. - 47.
-Preventive dental services. - 48.
+If you enter into a settlement giving up you right to recover future medical benefits under a Workers' Compensation law, this Policy will not pay for services that would have been payable in absence of that settlement. - 20.
+Services prohibited by law or regulation. - 21.
+Services to treat injuries that occur while on military duty; and any services received as a result of war, or any act of war (whether declared or undeclared). - 22.
+Exams, other evaluations or other services received solely for the purpose of employment, insurance or licensure. - 23.
+Exams, other evaluations or other services received solely for the purpose of judicial or administrative proceedings or research, except emergency examination of a child ordered by judicial authorities. - 24.
+Non-medical self-care or self-help training. - 25.
+Educational classes, programs or seminars, including but not limited to childbirth classes, except as described in this Policy. - 26.
+Nutritional counseling, except as described in this Policy. - 27.
+Coverage for costs associated with translation of medical records and claims to English. - 28.
+Treatment for superficial veins, also referred to as telangiectasia, threat, reticular or spider veins. - 29.
+Services not received from or under the direction of a physician, except as described in this Policy. - 30.
 Elective, induced abortions, except as medically necessary to protect the life of the mother.